Schlager music

-Typical schlager tracks are either sweet, sentimental ballads with a simple, catchy melody or light pop tunes.
-Lyrics typically center on love, relationships, and feelings.
-The northern variant of schlager (notably in Finland) has taken elements from Finnic, Nordic, Slavic, and other East European folk songs, with lyrics tending towards melancholic and elegiac themes.
+Schlager tracks are typically light pop tunes or sweet, sentimental ballads with simple, catchy melodies.
+Their lyrics typically center on love, relationships, and feelings.
+The northern variant of schlager (notably in Finland) has taken elements from Finnic, Nordic, Slavic, and Eastern European folk songs, with lyrics tending toward melancholic and elegiac themes.
 Musically, schlager bears similarities to styles such as easy listening.